T-AbdelAlim/CraniumPy/README.md

 Abdel-Alim, T. (2022).
 CraniumPy [Computer software]. https://doi.org/10.5281/zenodo.5634153
 ```

+## Notes on usage:
+**Research use only - not a medical device.** CranioSuite has not been assessed or certified under the EU Medical Device Regulation (MDR), the FDA, or any equivalent regulatory framework, and carries no CE mark.
+It is intended for research use, not for clinical diagnosis, treatment planning, or any other patient-care decision.
+Several of its measurements are new, reproducible reference implementations that have not yet been validated against a clinical severity score or independent ground truth.

 ## Author
-Tareq Abdel-Alim | Departments of Neurosurgery and Radiology, Erasmus MC, Rotterdam, the Netherlands
+Tareq Abdel-Alim | Departments of Radiology and Neurosurgery, Erasmus MC, Rotterdam, the Netherlands

 If you have any questions, suggestions, or problems do not hesitate to contact me:
 t.abdelalim@erasmusmc.nl